toumorokoshi/depsaw/README.md

 depsaw trigger-scores-map $(pwd) "${TARGET}" --format=csv --since 2024-11-01 --deps-file "${DEPS_FILE}" > /tmp/deps.csv
 ```

-Thaat will generate a csv, sorted by score, to find the targets that are
+That will generate a csv, sorted by score, to find the targets that are
 triggering the most builds.